 Semi-structured machine data

-As well as dealing with more data, information and storage managers now need to handle a wider range of data types, both in centralised and end-user systems.
+As well as dealing with more data, information and storage managers now need to handle a wider range of data types, both in centralised and user systems.

-Sensor and connected devices data is essentially semi-structured.
-Whether it is a temperature sensor in a factory, or a surveillance camera stream, the raw data is of only limited use.
+Data generated by sensors and connected devices is essentially semi-structured.
+Whether it is a temperature sensor in a factory, or a surveillance camera stream, the raw data is of limited use.
 Metadata, such as time and location, is essential for human or automated analysis of the raw information.

-Without metadata, it is difficult, and perhaps impossible, to make informed decisions.
+Without metadata, it is difficult – perhaps impossible – to make informed decisions.
 It is also the metadata that allows analysts to categorise information and move it into a structured environment, such as a database, for processing.

 Interrogating the data, whether for a simple historical report or sophisticated predictive analysis, is impossible without a framework of metadata.

-But, the need to capture metadata is having a greater impact on business’ data management and storage needs.
+The need to capture metadata is having a greater impact on business’s data management and storage needs.
 As much as 5.2ZB of data will need to be analysed, and perhaps because of that, 26% of data will be in the public cloud by 2025, IDC predicts.